CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Currently in Early Alpha; expect to find bugs and oddities

+Alpha - Ostend League 0.3.0 - Nov.  , 2017
+Beginning of Tech Overhaul; new infantry and artillery techs many more portraits and rulers updated for history with thanks again to Vlade and others for contributions Continued work on events and NUS focus tree
+Beginning of focus tree for FRA updates to ideologies, new ministers for Radicalism and Constitutionalism

+Alpha 0.2.1 - Oct.
+26, 2017
+Removed unused ideologies and added new ones.
+Revamped political part of Generic Focus Tree.
+Added many factories to all countries.
+Added basic techs to all countries.
+Many more changes to the map.
+More events and additions to the NUS focus tree.
+SWE and AUS start at war.

+Alpha 0.2.0 - Oct.
+16, 2017
+Added new portraits for several rulers.
+Thanks to Vlade, HeLPmYDOg, and Testoviron for contributions Added new loading screens from period artwork.
+Many changes to NUS focus tree, new events including for the constitution and first election.
+Massive changes to states, and strategic areas.
+Fix for naval invasions and paradrops Added some starting tech for NUS
+Save games likely broken

+Alpha 0.1.2 - Oct.
+12, 2017
+Added temporary focuses for NUS to declare on various majors Changed New American Empire branch to add absolutist party popularity

+Alpha 0.1.1b - Oct.
+12, 2017
+Fix for crash
+Added localisation for new focus

 Alpha 0.1.1 - Oct.
 11, 2017
 Additions to NUS focus tree